 Part of the process involves embracing a little bit of hunger.
 A bit of hunger =/= starving yourself.
 It is okay to experience a bit of hunger occasionally.
 These strategies are just to help avoid that being excessive.

 Finding the Sweet Spot Between Flexibility vs Rigidity

 When people come to see me asking for a meal plan there are two common lines that stand out to me:

 - “I want a lot of variety, so I don’t get bored.”

 - “I want my food to taste nice so that it’s easy to stick to.”

 I have a bit of a thought experiment for you though.

 If you were trying to gain weight as quickly as possible over the next 6 weeks, what would you want?

-You would probably want your food to taste nice, so that it is easier to eat more of it.
-And you would want a lot of variety so that you do not get bored, because when you get bored of your food, it is harder to eat more.
+You would probably want your food to taste nice so that it is easier to eat more of it.
+And you would want a lot of variety so that you do not get bored because when you get bored with your food, it is harder to eat more.

 Hear me out on this one.